getmane/leisure/src/main/java/org/getmane/stream/README.md

-**Implement an upgraded FizzBuzzer that takes int/str map for point values to print and a delimiter**
+**Implement an upgraded FizzBuzzer that takes int/str map for point values to print and a delimiter (use streams only)**